organicmaps/organicmaps/docs/INSTALL.md

 NDK version **26.0.10792818** and CMake version **3.22.1** are installed.

 If you are low on RAM, disk space or traffic there are ways to reduce system requirements:
 - exclude the `cpp` folder from indexing.
-If you do not make any work on the C++ code, this will greatly improve the startup performance and the ram usage of Android Studio.
+If you do not make any work on the C++ code, this will greatly improve the start-up performance and the ram usage of Android Studio.
 Click on the `Project` tab on the left, find the `cpp` folder (should be next to the `java` folder), right click on it and select `Mark Directory as` -> `Excluded` (red folder icon).
 Then restart Android Studio.
 - in Android Studio enable "File > Power Save Mode";
 - don't install Android Studio, run builds and emulator from command line;
 - build only for target arches you actually need, e.g. `arm64`;